BookOps-CAT/RL-shelf-ready-validation/README.md

 ## Usage
 ```
 $ validator read
+Which vendor are you working with?
+#> eastview
+Which file would like to open?
-File: temp/test.mrc
+#> temp/test.mrc
 ```

 RL Shelf Ready Record Validator provides a command line interface to view and validate MARC records.
-After entering a command, users are prompted to input a file to be read by the tool.
+After entering a command, users are prompted to input the name of a vendor whose records will be retrieved and/or validated.
+The user will then be prompted to enter a file they would like to open and have read by the tool.
 This tool can read .mrc files.

 ### Commands
 The following information is also available using `validator --help`

 #### Available commands

+##### Reading and validating MARC records
 `$ validator read`

-Read and print MARC records one-by-one to terminal
+Read and print MARC records one-by-one to terminal.

 `$ validator read-input`

 Convert records and print to terminal.
-Records are converted to a dict as it would be read by the validator
+Records are converted to a dict as it would be read by the validator.

 `$ validator validate-all`